sveinbjornt/Sloth/README.md

 * File representations can now be copied to the clipboard
 * Cmd-double-click now reveals file in Finder
 * Fixed various minor user interface bugs
-* Fixed collapse all bug with Get Info window open
+* Fixed collapse all bug with Info Panel open
 * New compact interface size option
-* Fixed broken permissions display for non-bundle processes in Info window
+* Fixed broken permissions display for non-bundle processes in Info Panel

 ### 03/05/2017 - Version 1.8

 * Sloth is now code-signed
-* QuickLook now works from Get Info panel
+* QuickLook now works from the Info panel
 * Minor user interface improvements

 ### 17/06/2016 - Version 1.7